 PRESSURE BOMB COMPARISON ACROSS ALL FIELDS

 The above figure for 2020 shows that the non-saline Eastside and Westside fields are closer than they were for 2019 until the end of August.
-At this time the non-saline east field is showing the greatest stress at -14 bars.
+At this time, the non-saline east field showed the greatest stress at -14 bars and even more stress after harvest (10/2) at -16 bars.
 This field has been deficit irrigated due to infiltration and disease issues, receiving about 4 inches less water than the other fields since May.
 I can't say why, but from 7/23 – 8/31, the SWP for the MidSalt and HiSalt sites showed the same non-stressed value of -12 bars.
-The additional osmotic stress from the hi-salt area should cause an SWP that is at about -2 bars more stress than the mid-salt area and non-saline eastside and westside.
-Good irrigation scheduling and high-frequency pulsed irrigation are helping this saline field.
+The additional osmotic stress from the hi-salt area should cause an SWP that is about -2 bars more stress than the mid-salt area and non-saline eastside and westside.
+Good irrigation scheduling and high frequency pulsed irrigation are helping this saline field.

 NON-SALINE EASTSIDE FIELD